Woofshahenzup/Pupjibaro/README.en.md

 - Gmail-notfy

--Telegram from terminal (is invoked with the command tg)
+- Telegram from terminal (is invoked with the command tg)

 - New shutdown interface (Thanks to KuLuSz)

 - Xchat Theme Selector (by josejp2424)

 - Low Battery Notifier for Notebooks and Laptops (Notice to 10%, poweroff at 5% keeping changes)

 - Dunst: Minimalist Event Notifier (for nilsonmorales)

 - Youtube-dl + Youtube-dl-gui ( by josejp2424 )

-- Fulldevx (development tools and compilation with more programs )
+- Fulldevx (development tools and compilation with more programs)

 - Poedit, edit-SFS, edit-mo, ccgit, git, edit-initrd.gz, kernel sources includes in Fulldevx